lit/lit-element/docs/_guide/styles.md

 {% include project.html folder="style/styleatemplate" openFile="my-element.js" %}

-### Style the host element
+### Style the component itself

+Styles defined in an element's shadow tree can style the element itself.
+The element that a shadow tree is attached to is called the _host_.

-The host element is the container element for a rendered LitElement component.
-To create default styles for the host element, use the `:host` CSS pseudo-selector and `::host()` CSS pseudo-class.
+To create default styles for the host element, use the `:host` CSS pseudo-class and `::host()` CSS pseudo-class function.

 *   `:host` selects the host element.